manferlo81/build-function/README.md

 * **`func`**

-  Expression which result will be used as function to be called.
+  Expression which resolves to a function to be called.

 * **`args`** (`optional`)